Mapping the interaction between science and misinformation in COVID-19 tweets: Methods

 \subsection{Reliability score}

 Each tweet containing a URL was assigned a label based on the reliability classification of news media categories as defined by \cite{gallotti2020assessing} and improved by~\cite{bertani2024decoding}.
-The authors evaluate web domains from various publicly accessible databases that cover scientific and journalistic sources to develop a unified classification scheme, as shown in Table~\ref{table:reliability}.
-They utilized data from Media Bias/FactCheck \cite{MediaBiasFactCheck}, an organisation that provides a large up-to-date database of reliability evaluations of web domains based on reviewing multiple news headline sources.
-The classification proposed by Media Bias/FactCheck has also been extended with other open sources, resulting in the identification of $4,417$ domains.
+The authors evaluate web domains from various publicly accessible databases covering scientific and journalistic sources to develop a unified classification scheme, as shown in Table~\ref{table:reliability}.
+They utilised data from Media Bias/FactCheck \cite{MediaBiasFactCheck}, an organisation that provides a large up-to-date database of reliability evaluations of web domains based on reviewing multiple news headline sources.
+The classification proposed by Media Bias/FactCheck has also been extended with various other open sources, resulting in the identification of $4,417$ domains.
 Hence, by examining the domain of the URL included in each tweet, we assigned a reliability label.
 We classified the reliability of tweets based only on the first URL in the tweet; we did not consider multiple URLs.

-The domains were classified in the following categories (see Table~\ref{table:reliability}): science, mainstream media, political, satire, clickbait, fake/hoax, and conspiracy/junk science.
-Based on this, we create a coarse-grained categorisation: i) Reliable: science and mainstream media, ii) Unreliable: satire, clickbait, political, other, fake/hoax, and conspiracy/junk science, iii) Unknown: other, shadow, or missing.
+The domains were classified in the following categories (see Table~\ref{table:reliability}): Science, Mainstream Media, Political, Satire, Clickbait, Fake/Hoax, and Conspiracy/Junk Science.
+Based on this, we create a coarse-grained categorisation: i) {\bf Reliable}: science and mainstream media, ii) {\bf Unreliable}: satire, clickbait, political, other, fake/hoax, and conspiracy/junk science, iii) {\bf Unknown}: other, shadow, or missing.
 Tweets without a domain have no reliability categorisation at all.
+In addition, due to their amplified potential for harm, we subcategorise tweets containing content from Fake/Hoax or Conspiracy/Junk Science domains as {\bf Untrustworthy}, distinguishing them from the broader set of Unreliable sources.
+Tweets without a domain have no reliability categorisation, and the statistics for each category can be seen in Table \ref{table:reliability-statistics}.